Atom (Ray Palmer): Identity Crisis and Countdown

 In the 2004-05 limited series Identity Crisis, Jean Loring kills Sue Dibny, the wife of the Elongated Man.
 After stealing some of the Atom's shrinking technology and his costume, she kills Sue in a misguided attempt to win Palmer back.
 She also arranges a hit on Tim Drake's father Jack Drake, which is carried out by Captain Boomerang (Digger Harkness).
 The intent is for Jack to kill some random attacker, but both manage to kill each other.
 After committing her to Arkham Asylum, Palmer shrinks himself to microscopic size and disappears.

 Palmer eventually meets up with his old friend Carter Hall after microscopically traveling through phone lines.
 He warns Hall of the consequences of mindwiping Batman and of harassing criminals over a crime that is perpetrated by Jean, one of their own.
 Palmer explains he needs time away, and shrinks himself again after Hall agrees to keep the meeting secret.

 His legacy lived on, however.
 Ryan Choi, a student of physics in Hong Kong who corresponded with Ray Palmer via mail in the past, found a copy of his costume and shrinking device to become the current Atom.
 Around this same time, an unnamed teenager with powers similar to Palmer joins the Teen Titans under the name Molecule.
 After a brief tenure with the team, he is later killed during a confrontation with the Terror Titans.

 During the missing year, Palmer's technology is employed by Supernova to shrink and grow in size to enter and exit the bottle city of Kandor.

 DC Comics would not reveal Palmer's whereabouts since his disappearance at the end of Identity Crisis.
 However, Palmer returned to play a very important role in the Countdown limited series.
 A Monitor asks the Source Wall what is the solution to "the great disaster," it answers "Ray Palmer".
-Subsequently, Kyle Rayner, Donna Troy and Jason Todd scour the Multiverse for the former Atom, who just might hold the key to saving reality from a crisis of unparalleled proportions.
+Subsequently, Kyle Rayner, Donna Troy and Jason Todd scour the multiverse for the former Atom, who may hold the key to saving reality from a crisis of unparalleled proportions.